lumeland/lume.land/docs/advanced/order-of-operations.md

 ## Watch mode

-In watch mode (with `lume --serve` or `lume --watch`), the first build is exactly the same, but the succesive changes have some differences:
+In watch mode (with `lume --serve` or `lume --watch`), the first build is exactly the same, but the successive changes have some differences:

 - The `dest` folder is not emptied.
 - Only the files with changes are reloaded.